-The Meeting starts with a Poll observer from the Aclu describing an event to the Chairman Kaplan of the Board in which 7 voters were turned away from a polling place in the county and denied a provisional ballot.
+The Meeting starts with a Poll observer describing an event to the Chairman Kaplan of the Board in which 7 voters were turned away from a polling place in the county and denied a provisional ballot.
 The observer further states that employees at the polling place acted very disrespectful and dismissive of the voters claims and further suppressed the voters right to vote.
-The Aclu observer stated the accused poll worker “Mr. Pierce” said that he welcomed a lawsuit and dismissed the claims.
+The observer stated the accused poll worker “Mr. Pierce” said that he welcomed a lawsuit and dismissed the claims.

 Kaplan acknowledges the issue and discusses further action to be taken

 Kaplan Motions to approve Minutes from previous meeting